Google Workspace Essentials can be viewed as a slimmed-down version of Google Workspace.

-Who is Essentials for?
+So, who is Essentials for?

-Let’s say your business is using Microsoft Office 365 or Zoho as your primary email & calendar platform.
+Let’s say your business is using Microsoft 365 or Zoho as your primary email & calendar platform.
 Your email addresses such as firstname.lastname@example.org are hosted with one of those services.

-There are a number reasons you may want to subscribe to Google Workspace Essentials in addition to your current provider.
+There are a number of reasons you may want to subscribe to Google Workspace Essentials in addition to your current provider.

 3. You hire a new employee who has been using consumer Google products for years and also used Google Workspace at previous jobs.
-They will be more efficient if they can originate documents, spreadsheets and presentations on the Google platform, even if they save those as Microsoft Office files before sending out to others.
+They will be more efficient if they can originate documents, spreadsheets, and presentations on the Google platform, even if they save those as Microsoft Office files before sending them out to others.

 4. While there are many meeting platforms on the market such as Zoom and Teams, you prefer the ease of use of Google Meet and the fact that it is 100% browser-based.